beginning of content

 Domestic violence during pregnancy

-Statistics suggest that females are at greater risk of experiencing domestic violence from their partner during pregnancy, as well as up to one month after the birth.
 This is also known as intimate partner violence.
 You may experience this abuse for the first time, or it may get worse while you are pregnant.

-Harm both to mother and baby
+Harm to both mother and baby

 What are the warning signs to look out for?